caperdue/GVSU-CIS350-TheDOMinators/docs/software_requirements_specification.md

   | NFR17 | The overall site shall keep the same color scheme across all pages to maintain consistency.  |
   | NFR18 | The overall site shall have a name that is original and not copied from somewhere else.  |

+  # Software Artifacts
+  The purpose of this section is to display artifacts that we developed as a part of our process for this project.